Planning for good health

 Young people will move into adult health services between the ages of 16 and 19 years, depending on which child health service is supporting you.
 When you are an adult you will not have access to a paediatrician and your General Practitioner (GP Doctor) will have a larger role in supporting you with your healthcare.
 Many referrals into adult health services are through your GP so that they can help you access the best service to meet your needs.

 In Leicester City there is a dedicated health Transitions team who are available to give advice during the process of moving from children’s to adult services.
-The team can support young people who are registered with a city GP.
-They can support the young person from school year 9 up to their 25th birthday if necessary.
+The team can support young people who are registered with a city GP up to the age of 25 if they need help.

 The Transitions team for Health can